Electric motorcycles and scooters

 Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
 Power is supplied by a rechargeable battery that drives one or more electric motors.
 Electric scooters are distinguished from motorcycles by having a step-through frame, instead of being straddled.
 Electric bicycles are similar vehicles, distinguished by retaining the ability to be propelled by the rider pedaling in addition to battery propulsion.

-Electric scooters with the rider standing are known as escooters.
+Electric scooters with the rider standing are known as e-scooters.